open/close all folders

 - Filler Villain: His only important impacts on the plot are being revealed to have the ability to "clean" Braneworlds and having the Infinite Wastebin.

-- Knight of Cerebus: Less so than Yogoshimacritein, but still much darker and formidable than the main three ministers.
+- Knight of Cerebus: His arrival signals the start of when the show gets serious.
+Less so than Yogoshimacritein, but still much darker and formidable than the main three ministers.